Kevinh62/SQL_Data_Warehouse_Project/README.md

 Link to my notion notes:

 contains much more detailed information about the project and step-by-step on how the warehouse was developed.
-Including query breakdown and thought processes https://app.notion.com/p/Data-Warehouse-Project-388d3706fbb880b1a4e5c392d94c74b9?source=copy_link
+Including query breakdown and thought process https://app.notion.com/p/Data-Warehouse-Project-388d3706fbb880b1a4e5c392d94c74b9?source=copy_link

 -------